literallycanvas/literallycanvas.github.com/_sources/using.txt

     :param watermarkImage:
         An image to display behind the drawing.
 The image will be centered and not scaled.
-It will pan with the drawing.
+It will not pan with the drawing.

         .. code-block:: javascript